beatrichartz/martini-sockets/README.md

 	// sockets.LogLevelDebug (3)

 	LogLevel: sockets.LogLevelInfo, // int

+	// Set to true if you want to skip logging
+	SkipLogging: false // bool

 	// The time to wait between writes before timing out the connection
 	// When this is a zero value time instance, write will never time out